sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### 0.0.15
+* (Sebastian Bormann) Improved check for value type of states.
+* (Sebastian Bormann) Improved slider-tooltip to lower font-size at large numbers.

 ### 0.0 14
 * (Sebastian Bormann) If role of state is not further specified, then check for role of parent object.